 It’s helpful to know what fruits and vegetables are in season before you go so you know what to expect.
-The food and cooking website Epicurious has a useful map to help you see what’s in season in your area.
+The food and cooking website Epicurious has a useful map to help you identify seasonal produce in your area.

 3. Plan a Menu

 Once you know what you’re likely to find at this week’s market, plan a few recipes before you go.
-If you struggle to come up with ideas, try a service like eMeals.
-Write down the ingredients, how much you need for each item, and take the list with you.
+Write out a shopping list, how much you need for each item, and take the list with you.

 Planning your meals helps you save money at the farmers market because you’ll know exactly which fruits and vegetables you need for each recipe.
 You’ll avoid overbuying foods and wasting money on produce you don’t need or can’t use.

 That said, part of the fun and excitement of local farmers markets is experimenting with new foods, like homemade chutney or pattypan squash.
 Yes, it’s a good idea to have a plan, but leave some room in your budget for impulse buys.
 You never know when you’ll discover your new favorite food.

 4. Do a Walk-Through First

 Before you start buying, walk through the entire market to see what’s available and compare prices.
 Take a notebook with you and write down which vendor has the lowest prices or best selection for each item so you know where to go when you’re ready to start buying.

 If the farmers market is large, the information booth at the entrance might have free maps of vendors, or you might be able to download and print a map before you leave home.
 You can also talk to the market manager, who is often located near the entrance, about the variety of booths in that day’s market.